PhD student @USCAnnenberg

 Zituo WANG 王子托

-I research visibility across social media and AI systems.
+I research visibility across social media.
 I interrogate who remains unseen and how/why they are invisible.
 My work seeks to understand social reality from marginalized perspectives, examine institutional norms and practices that reproduce oppression, and deconstruct ostensibly neutral structures in the larger society.
-By employing computational methods like natural language processing and computer vision, I want to address existing challenges in multilingual, multimodal, and multiplatform studies.

 Zituo’s